brokenmass/Fancontrol.NzxtKraken/README.md

 # FanControl.NzxtKraken

+Adds support for some Kraken AIOs to Fancontrol that otherwise would not be working (until LibreHardwareMonitor merge this PR https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/pull/1078)

 ## Installation

-Grab a release and unpack it to `Plugins` directory of your FanControl installation
+Grab latest release `FanControl.NzxtKraken.dll` and save it to the `Plugins` directory of your FanControl installation

 ## Setting up the developer environment